The best off-the-beaten-track UK beaches

 Why go?
 Wrabness is a tiny, quirky, arty village – the population is around 400 – with a similarly equipped beach.
 It’s a peaceful spot, ruggedly beautiful but still charming, and it contains an unexpected cultural gem in the form of ‘A House for Essex’.
 Designed by one Grayson Perry, this eye-catching building is gloriously at odds with the surrounding scenery and has to be seen if you’re in the area (it can be rented out too, for a cool £2200 for a three-night stay).
 The beach itself is a hotspot for fossils and offers great walks in either direction along the coast.

 Getting there: 82 miles/two hours from central London

 Where is it?
 Nine miles north of Great Yarmouth

 Why go?
 It’s not on the north Norfolk coast and you’ll be hard-pressed to find cold-pressed coconut oil, but what you will find at Winterton is one of Norfolk’s best-kept secrets.
-Wind your way through the picturesque village to a huge expanse of beach (complete with a ridiculously cute holiday park whose Hobbit-like round huts were inspired by huts in South Africa’s Hermanus Bay), dunes and grasses that are home to all manner of wildlife, and th ace Winterton Dunes Beach Cafe, serving huge slabs of homemade cakes and other treats.
+Wind your way through the picturesque village to a huge expanse of beach (complete with a ridiculously cute holiday park whose Hobbit-like round huts were inspired by huts in South Africa’s Hermanus Bay), dunes and grasses that are home to all manner of wildlife, and the ace Winterton Dunes Beach Cafe, which serves huge slabs of homemade cakes and other treats.